rianmcguire/1brc-ruby/slides.md

 ![bg right fit](mmap.png)

 <!--
-There's an alternative operating system API for accessing files called mmap.
+There's an alternative operating system API for accessing files called mmap (memory map), which we can use via IO::Buffer in Ruby.

+Mmap tells the OS to use virtual memory to make the file appear within Ruby's memory, without any copying.

+This works really well here because the input fits in memory, and we know it's already in the cache.

+The IO::Buffer is a bit like having a giant string with the whole file in it.

+We can get a byte at a particular index with #get_value - these are returned as Integers, so there's no String allocation.
+For example - a semicolon will have ASCII value 59.

+And we can also slice out strings with #get_string.

-This removes the overhead of calling read for every 8 KiB, and we don't have to allocate a String object for every line.
+This removes the overhead of calling read for every 8 KiB, and we no longer have to allocate a String object for every line.

-It's not magic - you're swapping syscalls to `read` with page faults, but in this case the file is already in the OS cache

 (open io buffer rb)
-(explain IO::Buffer API)
 -->
 ---